-In addition to TERN-601, efforts are currently underway to nominate and develop structurally distinct second-generation small molecule GLP-1R agonists.
-Each of our GLP-1 candidate structures are believed to be suitable for oral administration as a single agent or in combination with other drug candidates, such as small molecule glucose-dependent insulinotropic polypeptide receptor (GIPR) modulators.
+In addition to TERN-601, efforts are currently underway to discover structurally distinct second-generation small molecule GLP-1 receptor agonists.
+Each of our GLP-1 candidate structures are believed to be suitable for oral administration as a single agent or in combination with other drug candidates, such as small molecule GIPR modulators.

-Glucose-Dependent Insulinotropic Polypeptide (GIP) Receptor Modulators
+TERN-800 series - Glucose-Dependent Insulinotropic Polypeptide (GIP) Receptor Modulators

-As part of our ongoing discovery efforts for the treatment of obesity, we initiated a small-molecule glucose-dependent insulinotropic polypeptide receptor (GIPR) modulator program, designated as the TERN-800 series.
+As part of our ongoing discovery efforts for the treatment of obesity, we initiated a small-molecule GIPR modulator program, designated as the TERN-800 series.
 GIP is secreted in response to nutrient ingestion to enhance meal-stimulated insulin secretion in a glucose-dependent manner by activating its cognate GIPR in pancreatic beta cells and other cells in various tissues.
 In preclinical studies, GIPR activation appears to reduce food intake and promote weight loss when combined with its incretin partner GLP-1.
 The overlapping body weight-lowering actions of both GIP and GLP-1 suggests that combining the actions of these two peptide hormones may bolster glucose-lowering and appetite-suppressing effects beyond those observed with individual agents.
+We are engaging in discovery for our lead series of GIPR modulators in order to identify a development candidate.

-In a preclinical study, two weeks of simultaneous administration of equimolar amounts of a GLP-1R agonist and a GIPR agonist reduced food intake, body weight and fat mass in mice to a greater extent than either agent alone.
+In a preclinical study, two weeks of simultaneous administration of equimolar amounts of a GLP-1 receptor agonist and a GIPR agonist reduced food intake, body weight and fat mass in mice to a greater extent than either agent alone.
 A late-stage clinical trial of injectable dual GLP-1/GIP receptor agonist tirzepatide (Lilly) demonstrated approximately 20% mean weight loss over 72 weeks of treatment.
-Notably, a human monoclonal antibody against the GIP receptor decreased food consumption and supported body weight loss alone and in combination with GLP-1R agonist dulaglutide in obese non-human primates.
+Notably, a human monoclonal antibody against the GIP receptor decreased food consumption and supported body weight loss alone and in combination with GLP-1 receptor agonist dulaglutide in obese non-human primates.

-A monomolecular combination of a GIPR antagonist/GLP-1R agonist, AMG 133 (Amgen), enhanced the observed weight loss in animal obesity models.
+A monomolecular combination of a GIPR antagonist/GLP-1R agonist, AMG 133 or maridebart cafraglutide (Amgen), enhanced the observed weight loss in animal obesity models.
 In a Phase 1 clinical study of AMG 133, a single high dose resulted in approximately 8 kilograms of weight loss.
 In the MAD portion of the study, AMG 133 was administered subcutaneously every 4 weeks (Days 1, 29 and 57).
 The high-dose cohort of 420 mg demonstrated a mean body weight reduction that remained substantial (10%-15%) through approximately Day 150 of the study.
 Patients achieved a peak 14.5% mean decrease in body weight at Day 85 after finishing treatment on Day 57.
 At Day 207, without additional doses of AMG 133, body weight reduction remained approximately at 10% for the high-dose cohort.
 These early results suggest strong durability of effect for the GIPR antagonist/GLP1-R agonist approach.

 Similar to our discovery process for GLP-1, we have synthesized small molecule ligands targeting the GIP receptor and are currently assessing their activity.
-We plan to combine GIPR modulators with oral small molecule GLP-1 receptor agonists, such as TERN-601, for the treatment of obesity and metabolic diseases.
+We plan to combine oral small molecule GIPR modulators with oral small molecule GLP-1 receptor agonists, such as TERN-601, for the treatment of obesity and metabolic diseases.
 We believe our small molecules have the advantage of oral bioavailability and the ability to dose adjust to achieve an optimal response.
 Combining GIPR modulators with GLP-1 represents a promising strategy under investigation for the treatment of obesity.